Many of our customer's frequently asked questions are answered here.

 OBD

-II compliant vehicles must also have a 16-pin connector located in plain sight
+II compliant vehicles must also have a 16-pin connector located in

-underneath the dash near the driver’s seat.
-Alternatively it may be behind
+underneath the dash near the driver's seat.
+Alternatively it may be

-ashtrays or concealed by an easily removed plastic cover, sometimes with the
+ashtrays or concealed by an easily removed plastic cover, sometimes

 letters “OBD” stamped on the outside.